athchatzis/Coding-Time-Tracker/README.md

 ## Configuration

-Currently, the script supports **PyCharm** as the target IDE.
+Currently, the script supports **PyCharm,VS Code,Visual Studio,IntelliJ IDEA** as the target IDE.

-You can easily modify the code to support another IDE, such as Visual Studio Code, by changing the corresponding process name (for example, `Code.exe`).
+You can easily modify the code to support another IDE, such as Android Studio Code, by changing the corresponding process name (for example, `studio64.exe`).

 ## VERY IMPORTANT

 For those who download for the first time the win32gui win32process **DO NOT** try to pip install win32gui.
-You need to install pywin32 via **pip install pywin32**.
+You need to install **pywin32** via **pip install pywin32**.
 This will take care both  win32gui and win32process.

 ## Notes